CS-Swansea/cs-swansea.github.io/monday-reading-group.md

 ## Time and Location

-Meetings of the reading group will be on Mondays at `3pm in the 4th floor kitchen of Faraday Tower`.
+Meetings of the reading group will be on Mondays at `4pm in the 4th floor kitchen of Faraday Tower`.
 All are welcome.

 ## Want to find a paper discussed in the group?

-Submit a bib to the [cs-swansea.github.io](https://github.com/CS-Swansea/cs-swansea.github.io) repo as `/bib/some-paper.md` !
+Submit a bibtex entry to the [Google Docs](https://docs.google.com/document/d/1Vsq4Ydh7r4erkRaFyBGicZg4aqDIPMtlVV_lM6qmd2k/edit?usp=sharing)

-	---
-	layout: bib
-	title: The title of your paper
-	categories: [bib]
-	---

 	@phdthesis{bibTag,
 		title  = {The title of your paper},